Bylaws of the Headache Cooperative of New England, Inc.

 A. Election of officers (At-Large Positions)

-5. Directors elected to the Board of Directors shall serve for a term of two years or until their respective successors are elected.
+- Directors elected to the Board of Directors shall serve for a maximum of six years or until their respective successors are elected.

 B. Election of Officers (Executive Committee Positions)